fsvreddit/hive-protect/README.md

 The app will never ban a user based on content in the subreddit the app is installed in - you cannot use this as a "ban anyone who posts or comments" bot.

+## Example use cases

+* Banning users who have participated in free karma subreddits
+* Banning or reporting users from R4R subreddits who have posted in Onlyfans promo subs, or have posted Onlyfans/Fansly links anywhere on Reddit
+* Adding a sticky comment on a post in R4R subreddits warning users about posting in OF promotion subs/sharing OF links elsewhere

 ## Data stored by the app

-This app uses the Community Apps platform's Key value store plugin to store very basic information about users checked.
+This app uses the Community Apps platform's Redis plugin to store very basic information about users checked.

 * The date and time that the app last checked a user, to support checking only once every two hours
 * User names of users who have been previously banned by the app, along with the date/time of their ban, to prevent inadvertent re-banning.

 All data is automatically removed if the app is uninstalled.

+## Changes in 1.4

+Allow domain detection and optional separate thresholds for posts and comments

+Allow replies to content without removing the content (options are now independent)

 ## Changes in 1.3